mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ### 5.5 Posterior $\pi(\textbf{x}|\textbf{y})$

-The posterior distribution combines the prior and likelihood to update our belief about the parameters $\textbf{x}$ after observing the data.
+The posterior distribution combines the prior and likelihood to update our belief about the parameters $\textbf{x}$ after observing the data $\textbf{y}$.
 The posterior is given by:

 $$
 \pi(\textbf{x}|\textbf{y}) \propto \pi(\textbf{x}) \cdot \pi(\textbf{y}|\textbf{x})